 - MS-ISAC Security Primer on Ransomware

-- US DHS Cybersecurity and Infrastructure Security Agency (CISA) Ransomware Website
+- Cybersecurity and Infrastructure Security Agency (CISA) Ransomware Website

 - National Governors Association Disruption Response Planning Memo